TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 It is strongly recommended to only run this on clean installs.

+This script is being created in support of my Linux Security course to give students a jump on securing newly built CentOS and Ubuntu servers.

 ### [Project Goals](#project-goals)

 This project seeks to roll a few common security best practices for new servers into a script that will determine whether it's being run on CentOS or Ubuntu and will run the commands appropriate for the OS it's being run on.